Better Broadband & Mobile

 Mobile

 I have been supporting plans for 16 new mobile masts across Montgomeryshire.
 These masts are the new 4G critical communications system for Britain’s emergency services.
 There are several masts already operational, and I provide details below.
-I met with BDUK in 2025 to discuss the progress on the masts not yet online.
-It was a productive meeting, and I have updated the timelines of the masts below as per the information from BDUK.
+I received an update from BDUK in February 2026 on the progress of masts not yet online, and I have updated the timelines of the masts below as per the information from BDUK.

 Key infrastructure is also being delivered by EE through upgrades to its existing network, and the Home Office is supplementing this by building masts to give the emergency services 4G mobile network coverage in some of the most rural and remote parts of Britain.
 This will mean significantly improved mobile connectivity for us in Mid Wales.